Are You Showing Alcoholism Warning Signs?

 A very high percentage of alcoholics begin and continue to drink heavily because they are “self-medicating” an underlying mental disorder.
 Some are aware of their co-occurring disorder, but many are not.
 They simply recognize that they feel sad, anxious, angry, or some other negative emotion and find that alcohol temporarily relieves them of that feeling.
 Because most mental disorders will not go away on their own without treatment (and some are lifelong even with continuous maintenance), drinking as a form of self-medication is likely to go on indefinitely unless the alcoholic seeks treatment for both conditions.

 Taking The Next Step

 It can be painful to watch a loved one experience challenges with alcohol consumption.
 As a supportive loved one, you may be unsure of how to guide a lending hand towards inspired action.
-Understand that enabling drinking will worsen the circumstances, as will punishing or bribing the one you are concerned with.
-Making excuses for their drinking and consuming alcohol with the drinker can seem compassionate initially.
+Understand that enabling drinking will worsen the circumstances, as will punishing or bribing the one you are concerned about.
+Making excuses for the drinker’s drinking and engaging in the consumption of alcohol with the drinker can initially seem compassionate.
 However, these actions will only make it difficult for them to stop.
 Arguing with someone who has a possible drinking problem can create defensiveness and worsen feelings of shame and guilt.

 Getting someone else’s problematic drinking behavior under control can be a seemingly overwhelming task, and it often requires outside intervention.
 Many professionals suggest state-of-the-art treatment centers to aid those who are especially unable to control their drinking.
 At these facilities, patients can gain insight on troubling underlying conditions and speak to trained therapists to discover helpful treatment options.
 Not only will the drinker get the best care available, but loved ones can feel the hope that comes from seeing them in recovery.
 Take that first step into prevention and treatment.
 Contact an expert today for your specialized treatment plan.